jonnonz1/nz-statute-book/acts/public/2011/criminal-procedure-act-2011.md

 ### Subpart 1 — Filing a charging document

 ### 14 Commencement of criminal proceedings
-(1) A criminal proceeding in respect of an offence is commenced by filing a charging document in the District Court that is— (a) nearest to where the offence is alleged to have been committed; or (b) nearest to where the person filing the charging document believes the defendant can be found.
+(1) A criminal proceeding in respect of an offence is commenced by filing a charging document in the office of the District Court that is—
+  (a) nearest to where the offence is alleged to have been committed; or (b) nearest to where the person filing the charging document believes the defendant can be found.
 (2) Despite subsection (1),—
-  (a) if all the parties to the proposed proceeding agree, the charging document may be filed in another District Court; and (b) if 2 or more charging documents are to be filed in respect of the same defendant, they may all be filed in a District Court in which any 1 of them could be filed.
+  (a) if all the parties to the proposed proceeding agree, the charging document may be filed in another office of the District Court; and
+  (b) if 2 or more charging documents are to be filed in respect of the same defendant, they may all be filed in an office of the District Court in which any 1 of them could be filed.
-(3) A failure to file a charging document in the correct District Court in accordance with this section does not invalidate any proceeding.
+(3) A failure to file a charging document in the correct office of the District Court in accordance with this section does not invalidate any proceeding.

 ### 15 Any person may commence proceeding
 Any person may commence a proceeding.